WenzyWong/bacNeo/README.md

             If you would like to impute multiple HLA types at once, you could input the types one by one, e.g., -g HLA-A -g HLA-B.
         -o Output directory path.
         -t Number of threads (Default threads = 16).
+        -c Directory path containing pre-processed BAM files (optional).
+If provided, alignment and sorting steps will be skipped.
         If you have multiple sample files and want to run this command repeatedly, it is recommended to make independent directory for each sample.
     ```